 - No one would believe it, but we've lived together for 20 years now and have never had a loud argument or conflict.

-My wife is 25 years younger than me but very mature and sensible, and I don’t have to do anything to change my nature.
+My wife is 25 years younger than me but she is very mature and sensible, and I don’t have to do anything to change my nature.
 My wife loves me for that, for my simplicity.
 I like naturalness, not forced things.

 - You may not know, in Hanoi, Thuy Khue's boys are famous for being very skillful, so almost everyone can do housework.
 I am no exception!